 - Nobody likes going through costly court processes.

-- Private Talks: The mediator may speak with each person separately to determine their intentions and understanding of the matter.
+- Private Talks: The mediator will at some point speak with each party separately to determine their intentions and understanding of the matter.
+It is not unusual to have a number of separate meetings with each side.

 - Finding Solutions: The mediator ensures that both parties develop options to resolve the problem.

-Best Tips To Get the Most From Mediation Sessions
+Best Tips To Get the Most From Your Mediation

-- Do Listening and Sharing: Arrive at the session open-minded and be prepared to share your perspective.
+- Do Listening and Sharing: Arrive at the session open-minded and be prepared to listen as well as share your perspective.

 - Respectful: Understand the position of the other party even when you disagree with it.